jeoldmixon/TeamProject2/README.md

 ## Acceptance Criteria

-GIVEN a functional Express.js API
+GIVEN a functional Node and Express.js API
-THAT uses MVC folder structure
-WHEN I add my database name, MySQL username, API keys, and MySQL password to an environment variable file THEN I am able to connect to a database using Sequelize that maintains user accounts using authentication WHEN I enter the command to invoke the application THEN my server is started and the Sequelize models are synced to the MySQL database THEN I am able to test API calls from various external sources THEN using templating I am able to use Handlebars to display requests LASTLY I deploy to HEROKU for end users to access
+THAT uses MVC paradigm and can GET and POST routes for retreving and adding new data WHEN I add my database name, MySQL username / password, and API keys to an environment variable file THAT application includes user authentication (express-session and cookies) and a new npm called Password Validator THEN I am able to connect to a database using Sequelize that maintains user accounts using authentication WHEN I enter the command to invoke the application THEN my server is started and the Sequelize models are synced to the MySQL database THEN I am able to test API calls from various external sources THEN using Handlebars as the template engine I can LASTLY deploy to HEROKU for end users to access